curiosum-dev/inkplate_avm/README.md

   SPDX-License-Identifier: Apache-2.0 OR LGPL-2.1-or-later
 -->

-# `HelloWorld` Application
+# `InkplateAvm` Application

-Welcome to the `HelloWorld` AtomVM application.
+Welcome to the `InkplateAvm` AtomVM application.

-The `HelloWorld` AtomVM application prints "Hello World" to the console and then terminates.
+The `InkplateAvm` AtomVM application prints "Hello World" to the console and then terminates.

 For more information about programming on the AtomVM platform, see the [AtomVM Programmers Guide](https://www.atomvm.net/doc/master/programmers-guide.html).